 As discussed in this article on infrared saunas, infrared light is safe for the body to be exposed to.

 Infrared light is on the low end of the light spectrum and is on the opposite end of the spectrum from the harmful ultraviolet rays that are produced in a tanning bed, as well as those harmful rays from the sun that can cause skin cancer.

 Conclusion: Infrared Sauna vs. Regular Sauna

 If you’re looking for a way to help keep you calm and relaxed, whether you’re at home or at a spa, a sauna is an ideal option.
 This article explored two broad categories of saunas, infrared and traditional, and touched on the advantages and disadvantages of each.

-The bottom line is that if you don’t want to spend a lot, but like the idea of a sauna, stick to a portable personal sauna, probably an infrared sauna.
+If you don’t want to spend a lot, but like the idea of a sauna, stick to a portable personal sauna, probably an infrared sauna.
 They’re perfectly suited for home use and aren’t very expensive.
 In the middle price points, it’s best to move to a home infrared sauna room.
 These are expensive but will pay for themselves pretty quickly.

-If you want to go all out on the traditional style, and its flexible moisture capabilities, the more you spend the closer you get to the ideal traditional sauna with its great functionality and pleasant vibes.
+If you want to go all out on the traditional style, and its flexible moisture capabilities, you’ll probably want an outdoor sauna kit with a wet/dry heat environment and pleasant Scandanavian vibes.